Béla Károlyi: 1999–2000

-Following the success of the U.S. team, dubbed the "Magnificent Seven," at the 1996 Olympics, USA Gymnastics experienced a lull.
+After the success of the U.S. team, dubbed the "Magnificent Seven," at the 1996 Olympics, USA Gymnastics experienced a lull.
 A new requirement that competitors be at least 16 years old in the calendar year of the competition (up from the previous 15) kept some top gymnasts out of the World Championships in 1997.
 While American gymnasts did win medals in international competitions such as the Goodwill Games and the Pacific Alliance Championships, they were largely unsuccessful in most major meets.
 In both 1997 and 1999, the American team left the World Championships without a single medal.

 After the 1999 World Championships, USA Gymnastics tried to revamp its program by hiring Károlyi as national team coordinator.
 Károlyi required that all national team members attend frequent, grueling camps at his ranch north of Houston.
 Some observers believed that selection procedures for international meets became more arbitrary.
 Coaches resented what they felt was Károlyi's intrusion onto their domain, and athletes were under a considerable amount of stress.
-The tension had escalated to the point where gymnasts were openly speaking out against Károlyi.
-At the 2000 Olympics, the U.S. originally placed fourth, but the Chinese team had an underage athlete, so the U.S. team was awarded the bronze.
+The tension escalated to the point where gymnasts were openly speaking out against Károlyi.
+At the 2000 Olympics, the US team originally placed fourth, but the Chinese team had an underage athlete, so the US team was ultimately awarded the bronze in 2010.

 In 2001, Marta Károlyi was selected for the national team coordinator position.
 While she retained some aspects of her husband's program, such as the training camp system, she reduced the frequency of the camps.
 Her different approach met with more acceptance by both coaches and gymnasts.
 Between 2001 and 2007, American women won a combined total of 34 medals in World Championship and Olympic competition.
 Between 2001 and 2016, they won five World Championships team titles (2003, 2007, 2011, 2014, and 2015) and two Olympic team titles (2012, 2016).
-Additionally, the team won four consecutive Olympic all-arounds (2004, 2008, 2012, and 2016), Eight World Championships all-arounds (2005, 2007, 2009, 2011, 2013, 2014, 2015, and 2017), and eighteen individual event World Championships titles.
+Additionally, the team won four consecutive Olympic all-arounds (2004, 2008, 2012, and 2016), eight World Championships all-arounds (2005, 2007, 2009, 2011, 2013, 2014, 2015, and 2017), and eighteen individual event World Championships titles.